 Students wishing to complete an English honors project in conjunction with a College Honors program will be required to secure the approval of both the Undergraduate Director and the appropriate College Dean at the end of the spring semester of the junior year.
 The project will have to be framed to satisfy both sets of requirements and expectations.
 Such students will also enroll in the English Department Proseminar.

-The Honors Director for 2017-18 is Professor Harriet Davidson.
-She can be contacted at: email@example.com.
+The Honors Director for 2019-20 is Professor Brad Evans.
+He can be contacted at: firstname.lastname@example.org.